 New Providence home prices are not only among the most expensive in New Jersey, but New Providence real estate also consistently ranks among the most expensive in America.

-New Providence is a decidedly white-collar borough, with fully 91.83% of the workforce employed in white-collar jobs, well above the national average.
+New Providence is a decidedly white-collar borough, with fully 90.79% of the workforce employed in white-collar jobs, well above the national average.
 Overall, New Providence is a borough of professionals, managers, and sales and office workers.
-There are especially a lot of people living in New Providence who work in management occupations (16.56%), office and administrative support (12.12%), and sales jobs (10.76%).
+There are especially a lot of people living in New Providence who work in business and financial occupations (14.05%), management occupations (13.58%), and sales jobs (9.30%).

 Also of interest is that New Providence has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, New Providence is a great place for families with children to consider.
-First of all, many other families with children live here, making New Providence a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, New Providence has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+New Providence is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Providence’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Even though New Providence is a smaller borough, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 New Providence is a very ethnically-diverse borough.
 The people who call New Providence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Providence residents report their race to be White, followed by Asian.
-Important ancestries of people in New Providence include Irish, German, English, and Polish.
+Important ancestries of people in New Providence include Italian, Irish, German, Polish, and English.

 The most common language spoken in New Providence is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.